w4kery/ANZ_PCAP/README.md

 1. **Download Wireshark**: Use Wireshark to open the pcap file.
 2. **Download HxD (Hex editor)**: Obtain a Hex editor for further investigation.
+3. **Download/Open pcap file**: Analyze file using Wireshark and HxD

 ## Task Template